soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 ```

 Defining an instance means providing an implementation for the interface of a specific type.
-When we call the function `show` on a data type, the compiler will search the type instance,
+When we call the function `show` on a data type, the compiler will search the type's `Show` instance,
 and use the implementation provided in the instance declaration.

 ```hs